Jjagg/MonoGame/Documentation/distributing_games.md

 `dotnet publish -c Release -r osx-x64 /p:PublishReadyToRun=false /p:TieredCompilation=false --self-contained`

-It then required to structure the output to be a .app bundle.
-For that, you will have to create the following file structure:
+We recommend you distribute your game as an [application bundle](https://developer.apple.com/library/archive/documentation/CoreFoundation/Conceptual/CFBundles/BundleTypes/BundleTypes.html).
+Application bundles are directories with the following file structure:

 ```
 YourGame.app                    (this is your root folder)